careem/mockingbird/README.md

 unit tests.

-By default mockingbirds handles mocks in a way that they can be shared across multiple threads, sometimes this will introduce some limitations when you want to test classes that are not shared across threads and that for this reason they might have something like `ensureNeverFrozen` on their constructor.
+By default mockingbirds handles mocks in a way that they can be shared across multiple threads, sometimes this will introduce some limitations when you want to test classes that cannot be shared across threads and that for this reason they might have something like `ensureNeverFrozen` in their constructor.

-For those cases you might want to have a `LOCAL_THREAD` test mode where the arguments you pass to the mock do not need to be frozen because you know that your class is a single threaded class.
+For those cases you might want to use the `LOCAL_THREAD` test mode where the arguments you pass to the mock do not need to be frozen because you know that your class is a single threaded class.

 Example of `LOCAL_THREAD` mode: